smartdevicelink/sdl_evolution/proposals/nnnn-app-lib-remote-control-manager.md

 // TODO

 #### Getting User Consent
-On RPC 6.0+ systems, an app may be required to request access to a remote control module from the user, and it should only do when it actually needs that access.
+On RPC 6.0+ systems, an app may be required to request access to a remote control module from the user, but it should only do when it actually needs that access.
 The developer will be able to request user consent manually for a module or modules whenever it makes sense within their app's flow.

 In order to streamline this for developers, if the app is running on a RPC 6.0+ system and consent has not been manually requested for a given module (see below), this RPC will be sent and resolved before attempting to set the module data.

-`// TODO OnRCStatus`

 ##### iOS
 ```objc